-Eddie Powell is a retired businessman and native of North Little Rock.
+Eddie Powell, Secretary/Treasurer for Central Arkansas Water Board of Commissioners, is a retired businessman and native of North Little Rock.
 He is an avid supporter of the performing arts and since the 1970s has been a leader in governmental affairs, economic development, and efforts to improve opportunities and services to senior citizens and youth.

 He was a City Councilman for the City of North Little Rock from 1973 – 1974 and was mayor from 1974 – 1979.
 During his tenure as mayor, the city expanded the corporate boundaries of the municipality and its water service area and formed the first North Little Rock History Commission.
 As chairman of the North Little Rock Senior Citizens Task Group in 2001, he led in the successful development of an expanded program and construction agenda for senior citizens services.
 The task group broke ground in October 2001, for a new $5 million center in the heart of the city.
 The center opened in 2003.
 In addition, the History Commission has published two of its most ambitious projects since its creation in 1975: North Little Rock: The Unique City and On the Opposite Shore: The Making of North Little Rock, both written compilations on the City’s history.